juin03/CPT113-Hackathon-Group35/README.md

 ![buff2-antibiotic](https://github.com/juin03/CPT113-Hackathon-Group35/blob/de2ef704b97d80be1c47b7807ec358d7e805610b/Screenshot/antibiotic.png)<br>

 3. Throughout the game, there are **TWO DEBUFFS** that you may come across:<br>
 a) Trap: This buff will decrease your HP by 10 points.
+In this case, the original HP is 50.
 ![debuff2-trap](https://github.com/juin03/CPT113-Hackathon-Group35/blob/de2ef704b97d80be1c47b7807ec358d7e805610b/Screenshot/trap.png)
 b) Snake: This buff will decrease your HP by 20 points.
+In this case, the original HP is 70.
 ![debuff1-snake](https://github.com/juin03/CPT113-Hackathon-Group35/blob/de2ef704b97d80be1c47b7807ec358d7e805610b/Screenshot/snake.png)

 4. In the game, there are **THREE ITEMS** that players can collect in their inventory:<br>